luontola/web-intro/databases.md

 Next replace the placeholder with the actual number of comments.
 The `Comment.count` method will return the number of comments in the database.
 You can also use it to count only those comments that [satisfy a particular criteria][datamapper-find], as in the following code.

-It used to be enough to give the `pictures` template just the list of picture URLs, but now that there are more pieces of data related to each picture, it's better to give the template a list of hashes.
+It used to be enough to give the `pictures` template just the list of picture URLs, but now that there are more pieces of data related to each picture, it's better to give the template a list of [hashes][ruby-hash].
 This way the program logic will stay out of the templates, making the code more maintainable.

 ```ruby
 get '/pictures.html' do